 The concept of management information systems refers to all management procedures designed and implemented to insure that data related to the basic goals, strategies, and operations of the business entity are properly and timely collected, processed, and reported.
-This course will use the case method of instruction to assist student skill development in evaluation and construction of management systems through application of the systems approach.
-Basic systems concepts and computer resources will be addressed concurrently with AC 320.
-Students may not receive credit for both BA 320 and AC 320.
-Prerequisites: BA 224.
+This course will use the case method of instruction to assist student skill development in evaluation and construction of management systems.
+This course also provides comprehensive understanding and practical application skills of Microsoft's Access software.
+Prerequisites: G-BA 130.
 (Spring)